xmtp/xmtp-web/packages/react-sdk/README.md

 ## Developing

-Run `yarn dev` to build the SDK on changes and launch Storybook.
+Run `yarn dev` to build the SDK and watch for changes, which will trigger a rebuild.

 ## Useful commands

 - `yarn build`: Builds the SDK
 - `yarn clean`: Removes `node_modules`, `lib`, and `.turbo` folders
-- `yarn dev`: Develop the `react-sdk` package
+- `yarn dev`: Builds the SDK and watches for changes, which will trigger a rebuild
-- `yarn storybook`: Launches Storybook for SDK components at `http://localhost:6006`
+- `yarn storybook`: Launches Storybook for SDK components
 - `yarn format`: Runs prettier format and write changes
 - `yarn format:check`: Runs prettier format check
 - `yarn lint`: Runs ESLint